Reduced critical slowing down for statistical physics simulations: Abstract

 \section{Abstract}

 Wang-Landau simulations offer the possibility to integrate explicitly over a collective coordinate and stochastically over the remainder of configuration space.
 We propose to choose the so-called ``slow mode'', which is responsible for large autocorrelation times and thus critical slowing down, for collective integration.
-We study this proposal for the Ising model and the LLR method as simulation algorithm.
-We firstly show that in a phase with spontaneously broken global symmetry, autocorrelation times grow exponentially with system size for the standard heatbath update.
-Identifying the magnetisation as collective coordinate, we present evidence that critical slowing down is absent for almost all observables.
+We study this proposal for the Ising model and the linear-log-relaxation (LLR) method as simulation algorithm.
+We firstly demonstrate super critical slowing down in a phase with spontaneously broken symmetry and for the heatbath algorithms, for which autocorrelation times grow exponentially with system size.
+By contrast, using the magnetisation as collective coordinate, we present evidence that super critical slowing down is absent.
+We still observe a polynomial increase of the autocorrelation time with volume (critical slowing down), which is however reduced by orders of magnitude when compared to local update techniques.